 - This customer has a 50/50 online/phone booking ratio.
 We assume that ratio holds true here so there were actually 16 converted bookings.
 (8/50%= 16)

 - Overall, the bed and breakfast earned over $5,000 in profit with a TripAdvisor Business Listing.

 This isn’t a guaranteed result and shouldn’t be expected by every Business Listing customer, but the numbers tell a compelling story.

 Both the free and the paid options with TripAdvisor present accommodation properties of any size several opportunities to engage with customers and generate increased bookings.
 Yes, it takes time, but remember if you can bump your star rating up just one, you’ll probably make your time investment back tenfold in ADR.

 TripAdvisor is a huge platform, but it isn’t the only place customers read reviews to decisions about where to stay.
 Womply Reputation Defenseempowers hotel operators to save time by monitoring and managing all their reviews in one place.
 Read about the positive impact it’s had on a bed-and-breakfast in the North Carolina mountains.

 Did you enjoy “What TripAdvisor reviews actually mean for hotel operators”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.